Brilliantcrank/airbag-industries/content/post/we-should-not-forget-the-price-we-paid-for-the-freedoms-we-enjoy-today.md

 As Linda writes, "You will have no future if you forget your history!"

-Speaking of the lingering cost of war, Kottke shared the story of [Irene Triplett](https://kottke.org/20/06/last-person-to-receive-a-civil-war-pension-dies "Irene Triplett"), "The last person in America to collect a pension from the Civil War."
+Speaking of the lingering cost of war, earlier this week Jason Kottke shared the story of [Irene Triplett](https://kottke.org/20/06/last-person-to-receive-a-civil-war-pension-dies "Irene Triplett"), "The last person in America to collect a pension from the Civil War."
 Until last week after she passed away, Irene received $73.13 per month from the Department of Veteran Affairs for her father's participation as a U.S. soldier fighting against the Confederate Union.

 Yes, I am referring to The American Civil War from Abraham Lincoln times.
 The one that started in 1861 and was the topic of Ken Burns breakaway pan-and-scan hit series on PBS.
 Think about this now; American taxpayers have been paying for a war that ended 155 years ago after the Union conceded defeat.
-It's not the amount of Irene's pension that was insane, but that the cost of war is far from over when the actual conflict stops.
+It's not the amount of Irene's pension that is insane, but the reminder that the cost of war is far from over when the actual conflict stops.